mhartington/nvim-typescript/README.md

 Currently, this plugin requires a `tsconfig.json` to be present in the current working directory.
 This is how we can feed TSS proper project information, like modules and files.
 See [this issue](https://github.com/mhartington/deoplete-typescript/issues/10) for clarification.

+If no completion is happening, please be sure to have a Typescript syntax file in your RTP.
+Neovim does not include a default syntax for Typescript, so be sure to include one.
+A popular syntax file for Typescript is [yats.vim](https://github.com/HerringtonDarkholme/yats.vim)

 ## Open Open Source, or how to make this everyone's code

 If you happened to build something and would love to make a PR, I would be more than happy to add contributors.